-Billed as learning from the masters (ostensibly in a subject you are trying to master), I find it more interesting as evidence of what sorts of people become masters of their craft + I use it to help me build out models of people who I admire enough to make part of my...shoulder brigade?
+Billed as learning from the masters (ostensibly in a subject you are trying to master), I find Masterclass more interesting as evidence of what sorts of people become masters of their craft + I use it to help me build out models of people who I admire enough to make part of my...shoulder brigade?

 (For a number of them, I think they saw it as maybe a way to share their story/what they’ve learned about life, more than just their job; it’s a bit like they’ve done portraits of the people rather than their subject.)